Solar deity: Celtic mythology

 The sun in Insular Celtic culture is assumed to have been feminine, and several goddesses have been proposed as possibly solar in character.
-In Continental Celtic culture, the sun gods, like Belenos, Grannos, and Lug, were masculine.
+In Continental Celtic culture, the sun gods, like Belenus, Grannus, and Lugus, were masculine.

 In Irish, the name of the Sun, Grian, is feminine.
 The figure known as Áine is generally assumed to have been either synonymous with her, or her sister, assuming the role of Summer Sun while Grian was the Winter Sun.
-Similarly, Étaín has at times been considered to be another theonym associated with the Sun; if this is the case, then the pan-Celtic Epona might also have been originally solar in nature, though Roman syncretism pushed her towards a lunar role.
+Similarly, Étaín has at times been considered to be another theonym associated with the Sun; if this is the case, then the pan-Celtic Epona might also have been originally solar in nature.

 The British Sulis has a name cognate with that of other Indo-European solar deities such as the Greek Helios and Indic Surya, and bears some solar traits like the association with the eye as well as epithets associated with light.
 The theonym Sulevia, which is more widespread and probably unrelated to Sulis, is sometimes taken to have suggested a pan-Celtic role as a solar goddess.

 The Welsh Olwen has at times been considered a vestige of the local sun goddess, in part due to the possible etymological association with the wheel and the colors gold, white and red.

 Brighid has at times been argued as having had a solar nature, fitting her role as a goddess of fire and light.